prasser/swtknob/README.md

 SWTKnob
 ====

-This project provides a Knob widget for the Standard Widget Toolkit (SWT).
+This project implements a Knob widget for the Standard Widget Toolkit (SWT).

 A knob provides functionalities similar to a SWT Slider or a SWT Scale while occupying much less screen space.